ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation

+In this work, we focus on a planar pushing task, modeled as kinodynamic planning.
+We treat the state of the manipulated object as the system state and adopt an object-centric isotropy assumption, where the effect of a push is invariant to the object’s current pose.
+In addition, we assume that a static equilibrium condition is achieved after each action.
+Formally, this reduces the system dynamics to:

-\textbf{Active Learning of a Forward Dynamics Model:} We define a real-world interaction as the application of a sequence of controls $(u_1, u_2, u_3, \dots)$, with the corresponding observed states $(x_1, x_2, x_3, \dots)$.
-We assume that the system operates under local frame-invariant dynamics, meaning that the initial state does not affect the resulting state for each control.
-Thus, each sequence of applied controls and observed states forms a dataset for model learning.
+\textbf{Active Learning of Forward Dynamics Models:} We define an interaction as the application of a control and observation of the associated states.
+Under the isotropic assumption, the interaction is simplified to ($\uu$, $\dot{\x}$).
+A set of applied controls and observed state changes forms a dataset for model learning.

-The \textit{active learning of a forward dynamics model} is to approximate the unknown $f$ with a learned model $\hat{f}$, such that $\hat{f}$ predicts the outcomes of applied controls as accurately as possible while minimizing the number of real-world interactions required for training.
+The \textit{active learning of forward dynamics models} problem is to approximate the unknown dynamics model $f^*$ with a learned model $f$, such that it predicts the outcomes of applied controls with high predictive accuracy, while minimizing the number of interactions required for training.

-\textbf{Active Learning for Kinodynamic Planning:} Building on the two above problems, we define the problem of \textit{active learning for kinodynamic planning} as finding a sequence of controls $\uu(t)$ such that the resulting trajectory $\x(\T)$ satisfies $\x(\T) \in X_{\text{goal}}$ with high probability, while minimizing the number of real-world samples required to estimate the unknown dynamics $f$.
+\textbf{Active Kinodynamic Planning:} Inspired by the concept of active learning with uncertainty quantification~\cite{bald, bait}, we define \textit{active kinodynamic planning} as kinodynamic planning that explicitly incorporates uncertainty estimation from the learned dynamics model.
+The problem aims at finding a control trajectory $\mathbf{\bar{\uu}}$ such that the resulting trajectory $\mathbf{\bar{\x}}$ satisfies the planning requirements with high confidence.